zhangdzh/GroGetter/progress.md

 # Groceries Tracker

 # Progress
-- MongoDB cluster created and linked, but connection is refused when ran on Github --> Will store users and grocery list information as dictionaries
+- MongoDB cluster created and linked, auto-deply connection with Github Action works --> Will store users and grocery list information as dictionaries
 - User endpoints allow basic sign-ins
     --> Will be stored in MongoDB to get specific grocery lists